To Start Your Journey

 With the myriad of self help programs and gurus in the world, you would think that there would be more happiness.
 The fact of the matter is that there are a bunch of people that have figured out part of what goes into you making your life happy, meaningful and purposeful.
 But no one has the full answer.

-Part of that is because everyones life is different.
-We have different temperments, experiences, upbringings, values and expectations upon us to list a few things.
-The answer though is to see the threads that are common to all humans and which affect every aspect of all of our lives no matter how different those aspects may be.
+Part of that is because everyone’s life is different.
+We have different temperaments, experiences, upbringings, values and expectations upon us to list a few things.
+The answer though, is to see the threads that are common to all humans and which affect every aspect of all of our lives, no matter how different those aspects may be.

 Those basic needs are: